AyanaZaire/git-interview-baseline/README.md

 Above we just made a commit to the timeline of the `new-feature` branch.

-Let's pause to do a happy dance.
+Let's pause to do a happy dance!
 We just learned how to:
 1. Create a branch
 2. Checkout (move into) that branch
 3. Make a commit in that branch

 These three steps are some of the most crucial ones in the git workflow.
 We have just saved ourselves from corrupting our master branch and now we're free to safely experiment in the playground that is our own branch.
 Congratulations!

 Okay, back to work — right as we got started on our new feature, we get another bug report and have to move back into master to fix the bug and then deploy master.
 How do we move from the `new-feature` branch back to `master`?
-What will our code look like when we move back to `master`, will we see the remnants of the `new-feature` branch and code represented by the `new-feature-file.rb`?
+What will our code look like when we move back to `master`?
+Will we see the remnants of the `new-feature` branch and code represented by the `new-feature-file.rb`?
 Try answering these questions before moving on.

 **Protip: You can create and checkout a new branch in one command using: `git checkout -b new-branch-name`.
 That will both create the branch `new-branch-name` and move into it by checking it out.**